Sawing

 Have you found your blade isn't cutting as well as it first was?
 Here are some tips, tricks and clips to help you extend the life of your blade.

-After blade has been used for some time, the blade will wear the corners of the cutting surface and may cause a narrow “kerf” that the blade does not have sufficient clearance and binds in the cut.
+After a blade has been used for some time, the blade will wear the corners of the cutting surface and may cause a narrow “ kerf” that the blade does not have sufficient clearance and binds in the cut.
 This will happen more often when making deep cuts.

 https://www.youtube.com/watch?v=7bBGk7u5AHw